 The farm is named Finca La Cima del Cielo, and is a wonderful example of how the Project Origin auctions have benefitted producers in building a sustainable life for themselves.
-The farm was purchased with the funds Pedro earned entering our 'Best of Honduras: Late Harvest Auction' and placing in 6th in 2016 resulting in his coffee selling for USD9.10/lb.
-We are excited to present the harvest from this manzana and from this talented producer, and we continually look forward to seeing what Pedro will produce in the coming harvests.
+The farm was purchased with the funds Pedro earned entering our 'Best of Honduras: Late Harvest Auction' and placing in 6th in 2016 resulting in his coffee selling for USD9.10/lb that year.
+We are excited - as we are every harvest - to present the lots from this manzana and from this talented producer, and we continually look forward to seeing what Pedro will produce in the coming harvests.